 Thanks to that, the female student's life was saved in time.
 By March 13, the patient's health had stabilized.

-Doctor Nguyen Van Binh - Head of General Surgery Department of Vung Tau Hospital - said that emergency heart surgery has its own characteristics, the most decisive issue is fast treatment time and coordination of many specialties.
+Doctor Nguyen Van Binh - Head of the General Surgery Department of Vung Tau Hospital - said that emergency heart surgery has its own characteristics, the most decisive issue is quick treatment time and coordination of many specialties.

-Dr. Lam Tuan Tu - Deputy Director in charge of Vung Tau Hospital - said that heart injuries are urgent surgery, the time to save the patient's life is measured in seconds.
-In this case, there was close and harmonious coordination between many departments and specialties in the hospital.
+Dr. Lam Tuan Tu, deputy director of Vung Tau Hospital, said that heart injuries are emergency surgeries, and the time to save the patient's life is measured in seconds.
+In this case, there was close coordination between many departments and specialties in the hospital.

 Source